rroarings/tarmac/garage/blog/src/content/teams/2025/red-bull-racing.md

 ## Recent Success

 Red Bull has been the dominant force in recent years, with Max Verstappen securing multiple championships and the team winning back-to-back constructors' titles.

+## Libido Levels PLUMMET

+Christian Horner has announced his operational duty deparation from the Red Bull Racing team on July 9th, 2025, mid-season.
+Speculation suggests this was done to please the camp surrounding Verstappen.
+Although, I don't think he pushed or lobbied like those that surround him.
+Max's priorities are different.
+Laurent Mekies from VCARB replaced Horner in the interim, can he restore some of the missing shine back to the Red Bull garages?